osofem/molecules/README.md

 # molecules
-Get each molecule from a molucular formula
+Get atoms from a molucular formula